JakubMachu/Veeam_FolderSynchronizer/README.md

 4. Run the application with the following command-line arguments:

-FolderSynchronizer.exe <sourceFolder> <replicaFolder> <synchronizationInterval> <logFilePath>
+Program.exe <sourceFolder> <replicaFolder> <syncIntervalSeconds> <logFilePath>

 - `<sourceFolder>`: The path to the source folder you want to synchronize.
 - `<replicaFolder>`: The path to the replica folder where the content will be synchronized.
-- `<interval>`: The synchronization interval in milliseconds.
+- `<syncIntervalSeconds>`: The synchronization interval in milliseconds.
 - `<logFilePath>`: The path to the log file where synchronization actions will be recorded.

 4. The application will start synchronizing the folders.
-You can stop it by pressing Ctrl + C.
+You can stop it by pressing <ENTER>.

 ## Examples

 Here are some example commands to run the application:

 ```
-FolderSynchronizer.exe C:\SourceFolder D:\ReplicaFolder 60000 C:\Log\sync.log
+Program.exe "C:\MyFiles\SourceFolder" "D:\MyFiles\ReplicaFolder" 10  "C:\MyFiles\GitRepository\LogFile.txt"
 ```
-This command synchronizes "C:\SourceFolder" with "D:\ReplicaFolder" every 60 seconds and logs the actions to "C:\Log\sync.log."
+That command synchronizes "C:\MyFiles\SourceFolder"  with "D:\MyFiles\ReplicaFolder" every 10 seconds and logs the actions to "C:\MyFiles\GitRepository\LogFile.txt" and console.

 ## Acknowledgments
-Thanks to the Google and ChatGPT.
+Thanks to the Google and ChatGPT <3